Service Times and Location

 UUFSC Palomas photo

-To contribute financially you can mail checks made out to UUFSC (Unitarian Universalist Fellowship of Silver City) with ‘Border' in the memo line to UUFSC, PO Box 4034, Silver City, NM 88062.
-For now you can also donate on our Give Grandly page https://www.givegrandly.org/organizations/unitarian-universalist-fellowship-of-silver-city ~Thank you from all of us for your trust and support ~Barbara Gabioud
+To contribute financially YOU CAN NOW CONTRIBUTE ONLINE at Border Justice Donation, or you can mail checks made out to UUFSC (Unitarian Universalist Fellowship of Silver City) with ‘Border' in the memo line to UUFSC, PO Box 4034, Silver City, NM 88062.
+Thank you for your support ~Barbara Gabioud

 UUFSC Palomas photo